agittins/bermuda/README.md

 Press the `CONFIGURE` button to see the configuration dialog.
 At the bottom is a field where you can enter/list any bluetooth devices the system can see.
 Choosing devices will add them to the configured devices list and creating sensor entities for them.
+See [How Do The Settings Work?](#how-do-the-settings-work) for more info.

 ![Bermuda integration configuration option flow](img/screenshots/configuration.png)

 Choosing the device screen shows the current sensors and other info.
+Note that there are extra sensors in the "not shown" section that are disabled by default (the screenshot shows several of these enabled already).
+You can edit the properties of these to enable them for more detailed data on your device locations.
+This is primarily intended for troubleshooting or development, though.

 ![Screenshot of device information view](img/screenshots/deviceinfo.png)